Cacerolazo: Washington, DC

-On August 11, 2025, President Trump used his authority under the 1973 DC Home Rule Act to declare an "crime emergency" in the District of Columbia, and took control of DC's law enforcement agencies.
+On August 11, 2025, President Trump used his authority under the 1973 DC Home Rule Act to declare a "crime emergency" in the District of Columbia, and took control of DC's law enforcement agencies.
 Armed National Guard forces were deployed in the District, although many spent their time cleaning up public parks.
 Data show that crime had been on a decline in DC prior to the declaration of a "crime emergency."
 Officers with the Immigration Control and Enforcement ("ICE") agency were at the same time widely deployed in the District, along with a number of masked armed people.
 DC community members have been taken from their homes and off the streets while walking children to school, heading to work, or exiting Catholic Mass.
 DC residents are protesting the federal occupation and takeover, and the daily ICE raids, with nightly "Make Noise," banging pots and pans, blowing whistles, drawing attention through the cacerolazo to the situation in the city.